Browse By

 20. Stir gently, with a wooden spoon, to prevent Varenyky from sticking to the bottom of the pot.

-21. The Varenyky will float to the top of the water.
+21. After a short while the Varenyky will float to the top of the water.
 Do not cover the pot.

-22. Bring back to boiling point, and boil for 2 minutes, stirring occasionally.
+22. Bring back to boiling point, and boil for 3-5 minutes, stirring occasionally.
+You will notice they will change its shape to become more puffed out and fluffy looking.

-23. Remove with a slotted spoon into a strainer placed over a bowl.
+23. Remove each one with a slotted spoon into a strainer placed over a bowl.

 24. Fill a large bowl with cold water, and empty the Varenyky into it, to cool them down for a few minutes, then pour out into the strainer again to let the water drain off.
 Then slide them off onto a large plate to cool off further.
-If you plan to store them for later, make sure you grease them well with butter or oil, or a mixture of both, to prevent sticking during storing.
+If you plan to store them for later, make sure you grease them well with butter/oil mixture, to prevent sticking during storing.

 25. By this time your water is boiling again, so repeat the cooking process until all Varenyky are cooked.